hugelgupf/moodle-grading-script/README.md

 Install
 -------

-Use the TamperMonkey plugin for Chrome/Chromium/Opera and the GreaseyMonkey plugin for FireFox to install this userscript.
+Use the TamperMonkey plugin for Chrome/Chromium/Opera and the GreaseMonkey plugin for FireFox to install this userscript.
 See [one of these install guides](https://greasyfork.org/help/installing-user-scripts).